armory/docs/content/en/armory-enterprise/try/quickstart-quick-spin.md

 - Monitor the health of your application

 ## {{% heading "prereq" %}}
-Before you begin make sure you have installed Quick Spin and have an active instance running on `locahost:9000` as described in {{< linkWithTitle "install-quick-spin" >}}.
+Before you begin make sure you have installed Quick Spin and have an active instance running on `locahost:9000` as described in {{< linkWithTitle "instructions.md" >}}.

 - Make sure you have installed Quick Spin and have an active instance running on `locahost:9000`.
-See {{< linkWithTitle "install-quick-spin.md" >}}.
+See {{< linkWithTitle "instructions.md" >}}.
 - You have an active GitHub account.
 - You have Javascript enabled in your favorite code editor.